 Like elsewhere in India, non-farm income is now largely dominant across all social categories and its share continues to grow.
-65.6 percent of households derive their main income from non-agricultural activity, compared to 57 percent in 2010.
+In 2016-17, 65.6 percent of households derive their main income from non-agricultural activity, compared to 57 percent in 2010.
 The first impact of the lockdown is, of course, the fall in off-farm income: with a few exceptions (permanent jobs, but not all), off-farm income has come to an abrupt halt, and migrants may even continue to have to pay their urban rent.
 Clearly, agriculture is the most resilient, but this is especially true for subsistence crops and in irrigated areas.
 For cash crops (here, sugar cane, casuarina and tapioca), distribution networks have been severely disrupted.
 As for the NREGA, which usually plays an important role as an income supplement for women (regardless of their level of poverty and caste), it is being transformed.
-Non-existent for the first two months of the lockdown, even though the needs were immense, it slowly began to recover in May and now targets both men and women and provides some liquidity.
+Non-existent for the first two months of the lockdown, even though the needs were immense, it slowly began to recover in May 2020 and now targets both men and women and provides some liquidity.
 In-kind food aid through PDS shops, which has always worked quite well in this region, has played and still plays an essential role in food security.